Ultis/rawr/ReadMe.txt

 That's about it, let me know how it works (or doesn't) for you!
 Thanks!
-~Astrylian on Whisperwind, cnervig@hotmail.com
+~Astrylian on Eonar, cnervig@hotmail.com

 LICENSE
 -------

-   Copyright 2007 Chadd Nervig, "HugeHoss", and "Toskk"
+   Copyright 2008 Chadd Nervig, "HugeHoss", "Toskk", and the Rawr Developers.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.